SaiKrishna-KK/aurora-search-engine/README.md

 ## How Fast Is It?

-**Target**: Under 100ms end-to-end response time **Actual**: 73ms average (99% under 100ms!)
+**Target**: Under 100ms end-to-end response time **Actual**: 74ms average (99% under 100ms!)

 The search engine itself performs queries in **0.02ms** by loading all data into memory at startup and using a smart indexing technique called an "inverted index"—the same approach Google uses.
-The remaining latency (~73ms) comes from network routing through CloudFront's global CDN.
+The remaining latency (~74ms) comes from network routing through CloudFront's global CDN.

 ## Features

-- ⚡ **Sub-100ms API response** - 73ms average with 99% reliability
+- ⚡ **Sub-100ms API response** - 74ms average with 99% reliability
 - 🚀 **Sub-millisecond search engine** - 0.02ms in-memory index queries
 - 📄 **Pagination** to browse through results efficiently
 - 🔍 **Flexible search** - find messages, movies, or both at once
-- 🛡️ **Rate limiting** (60 requests/minute) to prevent abuse
+- 🛡️ **Rate limiting** (300 requests per 5 minutes) to prevent abuse
 - 🌐 **CORS enabled** for web applications
 - 📊 **Auto-generated docs** at `/docs`
 - ✅ **23 automated tests** ensuring everything works